Muni Elevators Modernization

 The planned upgrade is part of the Muni Elevator Safety Modernization Project that is upgrading 12 Metro elevators with modern, state-of-the-art technology.
 The elevators are being upgraded with a new, stainless-steel cab, doors, hardware, hydraulics and an operating panel that is connected to an electronic monitoring system that will track escalators and elevators 24-hours a day for operating issues.

 The Castro elevator is the eighth of 12 being rehabilitated systemwide.
 To maintain an adequate accessible service, only one station is scheduled for rehabilitation at any one time in the Muni Metro system except for unexpected emergency repairs.

 As a separate system improvement project, a new elevator will be constructed under the Castro Station Accessibility Improvement Project at Harvey Milk Plaza at Castro Station.
-That project will break ground in summer 2021.
+That project will break ground in late 2022.

 To ensure that Muni system is in a state of good repair, the SFMTA will rehabilitate and modernize 12 elevators in the entire subway system for the next four years.
 Once complete, the new elevators equipped with the state of art technology will greatly improve safety and reliability of Muni system, especially for seniors, people in wheelchairs and those who have special need.